tsmvision/covid19-tracker/README.md

 $ docker-compose up
 ```

-open your browser with 'http://localhost:3000'
+open your browser with 'http://localhost:3000' for frontend

-open your borwser with 'http://localhost:4000/graphql' if you want to play with graphql server
+open your borwser with 'http://localhost:4000/graphql' for backend if you want to play with graphql server

 You can stop application using docker-compose down
 ```